William S. White: Career

 While attending university, White entered journalism as a reporter for the Austin Statesman before becoming a legislative correspondent for the Associated Press in 1926.
 With the AP, White worked in Austin, Texas until moving to the newspaper's Washington D.C. branch in 1933.
 After leaving for New York in 1936, White was a photography editor until 1939.
 During World War II, White edited and reported stories about the war while also serving as an infantry for the United States Army.

 In 1945, White left the Associated Press for the New York Times and worked as a political correspondent.
 White started reporting stories on the United States Senate from 1945 to 1952 before becoming chief congressional correspondent in 1952.
 The following year, White took a two month break from the newspaper in 1953 to write a posthumous biography about Robert A. Taft for Harper & Brothers.
 White's book, The Taft Story, was published in 1954 and received the Pulitzer Prize for Biography or Autobiography in May 1955.
 During his time with the New York Times, White covered global events including South American revolutions and the coloured vote constitutional crisis in the Union of South Africa.
 In 1957, White published Citadel: The Story of the United States Senate.

-Near the end of his tenure with the New York newspaper, White briefly taught as a regents professor at the University of California from 1957 to 1958.
+Near the end of his tenure with the New York newspaper, White briefly taught as a regents professor at the University of California, Berkeley from 1957 to 1958.
 When Thomas L. Stokes resigned from the United Feature Syndicate due to poor health, White left his position at the New York Times in 1958 to take over for Stokes.
 Throughout the 1960s, White wrote a book on Franklin D. Roosevelt in 1961 and one on Lyndon B. Johnson in 1964.
 White remained with UFS until his retirement in 1973.